Focused on exploring and developing gold and cobalt assets in Canada.

 Geoff Balderson is the President of Harmony Corporate Services Ltd., a private business consulting company located in Vancouver, British Columbia.
 He has been an officer and director of several TSXV listed companies over the past 15 years.
 Prior to that, he was an investment advisor at Union Securities and Georgia Pacific Securities Corp.

-Michael Burns — Director
+Michael Burns — Vice President of Exploration

 Rafael Vaudrin — Director